buttersaltpepper/Financial-Data-Analytics/README.md

-# Data Science for Financial Markets Analysis
+# Data Analysis and Statistics in Finance

 This is where i'll be documenting my self-learn data scinece projects and how it applies to the financial markets